canonical/microceph/README.md

 [![Get it from the Snap Store][snap-button]][snap-microceph]

-MicroCeph is an opinionated command-line tool for deploying and managing Ceph clusters at all scales.
+MicroCeph is an opinionated orchestration tool for Ceph clusters at all scales.
-It reduces deployment and management overhead by simplifying key distribution, service placement, and disk administration through a single interface.
+It reduces the complexity of deploying and managing clusters by simplifying various operations like, service placement, disk administration and remote replication via RESTful APIs and CLI commands.

-Available as a snap, MicroCeph is the easiest tool for admins, developers, and hobbyists to manage clusters.
+Available as a snap, MicroCeph is the easiest tool for administrators, developers, and hobbyists to manage clusters.

 ## Installation